surlabs/STACK/README.md

 ## Installation & Update

 ### Software Requirements
-STACK requires [PHP](https://php.net) version 8.1 or 8.2 to work properly on your ILIAS 9 platform
+STACK requires [PHP](https://php.net) version 8.2 to work properly on your ILIAS 10 platform

 STACK requires the [mbstring](https://www.php.net/manual/en/book.mbstring.php) PHP library to run properly, this library is by default included in ILIAS, but please ensure your installation includes that library on the composer.json dependencies.